Gabomfim/vosk-space/install.md

 #### Python module build

-After you have built kaldi with openblas,clapack and openfst, you can buid python module:
+After you have built kaldi with openblas,clapack and openfst, you can buid Python module:

 ```sh
 git clone https://github.com/alphacep/vosk-api